4d/docs/website/translated_docs/pt/Concepts/cf_branching.md

 ```4d
  If(vResult=1) //Teste se o número é 1
+    ALERT("One.")
+If(vResult=1) //Teste se o número é 1
     ALERT("One.") //If it is 1, display an alert
  Else
     If(vResult=2) //Teste se o número é  2
        ALERT("Two.") //Se for 2, exibe um alerta
+    Else
+       If(vResult=3) //Teste se o número é 3
+          ALERT("Three.") //Se for 3, exibe um alerta
+       Else //Se não for 1, 2, ou 3,  exibe um alerta
+          ALERT("It was not one, two, or three.")
+       End if
+    End if
+ End if //Se for 2, exibe um alerta
     Else
        If(vResult=3) //Teste se o número é 3
           ALERT("Three.") //Se for 3, exibe um alerta